 Please recruit new dancers: Our email list is mostly experienced dancers, so we're counting on you to recruit new dancers and steer them toward these beginning workshops so we can maintain a vibrant waltz community

-We're offering workshops on a donation basis - pay what you can pay / what the workshop is worth to you/ what feels right to you.
-These workshops are not "free" - they are a fundraiser for Living Compassion Zen Monastery and their Africa Vulnerable Children Project and we hope participants will give generously (as we are giving our best to you in the workshops.)
-All proceeds from these workshops are going to Living Compassion Zen Monastery.
+We're offering workshops as a fundraiser for Living Compassion Zen Monastery and their Africa Vulnerable Children Project and we hope participants will give generously (as we are giving our best to you in the workshops.)
+All proceeds (after expenses) from these workshops are going to Living Compassion Zen Monastery.
 You can check them out on the web if you are interested or you can ask Scott.
 Living Compassion Zen Monastery is a non profit so donations can be tax deductible.
 I'm not really sure how that works, but there are a few tricks - two being paperwork & eligibility, which I am not eligible - hence I don't know how it works.
 If you are making a donation that you want to deduct, then write a check that has your address on it and the monastery will automatically send back the appropriate paperwork.
 If you are paying w/ a check, you can make it payable to "Zen Center".
 In the Africa Vulnerable Children Project, $12 feeds one of the children for a whole month (they've recently increased their sponsorship from 800 children to 1000 children). $400 covers a child for a whole year w/ food, education, health care, clothing and housing.
 The process involves employing & educating the people in the village to do the work - continuing to move the entire community toward sustainability, all while maintaining "their" sense of community.

 Instructor: Scott Baxla